ollyboon/Way/Pods/Mapbox-iOS-SDK/README.md

 ### Dynamic framework

-This is the recommended workflow for manually integrating the SDK into an application targeting iOS 8 and above:
+This is the recommended workflow for manually integrating the SDK into an application:

 1. Open the project editor, select your application target, then go to the General tab.
 Drag Mapbox.framework from the `dynamic` folder into the “Embedded Binaries” section.
 (Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.